gitter-badger/go-bigdata/CONTRIBUTING.md

 This hand-curated list looks for high-quality projects that can be useful to the Go community.
 We appreciate any help in maintaining this list.

-# Contribution Guidelines
+**To add, remove, or change a resource -** Please submit a pull request

-- **To add, remove, or change a resource:** Please submit a pull request
+## Contribution Guidelines

-- List items should be sorted *alphabetically*.
+- List items should be sorted *alphabetically*
 - The link should be the name of the project or package
-- Descriptions should follow the project link on the same line.
+- Descriptions should follow the project link on the same line
-- Descriptions should be concise and limited to once sentence.
+- Descriptions should be concise and limited to once sentence

 ## Quality Standards